outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - optimization for functions
       - supporting alternative function inputs (like different energy sources)
       - having update mechanisms (evolution)
-      - having a source of randomness (mutations)
+      - having a source of randomness to inject change in systems that are too static to handle stressors (mutations)
     - optimization for interfaces
       - organization by:
         - intent